GeovannyDias/Commands-config-install/README.md

 ```
 puppeteer not able to install:

-1. Go to project root:
+1. Go to project root.
 2. Open a terminal and run the following command:

 set PUPPETEER_SKIP_DOWNLOAD=true